 How to Choose a Platform to Buy and Invest in Shares?

 Although we have listed our top UK stockbroker picks of 2020, it is crucial that you find a platform that best meets your needs.
 With hundreds, if not thousands of online brokers now operating in the space, knowing which site to go with can be challenging.

 However, by reading through the guidelines below, you’ll be able to ensure that the platform is right for you prior to signing up.

 - Regulatory – Is it FCA Regulated?

-First and foremost, you should only join an online stockbroker that is regulated by the FCA.
+First and foremost, you should only join an online stockbroker that is regulated by the Financial Conduct Authority.
 If it isn’t, then the platform is operating illegally.

 You can check the FCA register to ensure that your chosen platform is regulated.